skip to content

 Introduction

 This course is a 'Major' subject within the BBS and is based on the NST Part II Pathology course.
+Students choose lectures from four of the eight modules available (note that a combination of (D) and (H) must be taken together)

 Thus NST Part II BBS Major Subject Pathology may appeal to those students who wish to study on our established Pathology course, but who do not wish to carry out a laboratory-based research project.